 Fred’s ability to address the fragility and vulnerability of human nature within a scene gives his work an extraordinary intimacy.
 This, combined with a powerful cinematic eye, allows him to create evocative commercial work that has inspired audiences on both sides of the pond, through branded collaborations with; Apple, Stella Artois, Intel, Facebook, Beats by Dre, Ikea, Anthem Blue Cross, and Patak’s amongst others.

-In recent years, Fred’s reputation has grown, resulting in several plaudits and awards.
-In 2018 his powerful films for Pride In London won 2 silvers at Creative Circle and received three nominations at the British Arrows.
+Fred’s reputation has grown over the years, resulting in several plaudits and awards.
+In 2018, his powerful films for Pride In London won 2 silvers at Creative Circle and received three nominations at the British Arrows.
 Simultaneously, Fred was nominated for a Grammy (Best Music Film) and shortlisted for a Grierson for his Channel 4 documentary ‘Payday’.
 His music video work has garnered numerous accolades, including Best New Director at the MVAs for his work with artists such as Mumford & Sons, Laura Marling and The Maccabees.

 His documentary feature ‘Being A Human Person’ about the reclusive Swedish auteur, Roy Andersson, was released by Curzon / Artificial Eye in October 2020.
 It was nominated for best documentary at this year’s BIFA awards, as well as being shortlisted for a BAFTA for Outstanding Debut.
 In the words of Mark Kermode, “What a strange and wonderful film it is.”